astrad77/myblog/_posts/2025-03-10-data-curation.md

 Because we are interested in how the growth of **renewable** energy affects prices, I filtered the energy production data to only include renewable sources.
 Then I added up all renewable energy production (in megawatt hours) for each month.
 Within the electricity prices data set, I averaged the prices for each month and for each sector (residential, industrial, commercial, and all).
 Once all of this was done, I cleaned the data to make sure column names matched and that the lengths of each data set was the same.
 Then I merged the two data sets into one final data set that we can use to answer our question.

+An additional note about gathering and combining data: your data sets must have at least one column in common.
+That common column is sometimes called a key; it is the link between the two data sets.
+Without a common column, the data sets cannot be merged.
+The column names don't necessarily have to match perfectly, but they should be measuring the same thing.
+In my example, the key between the two data sets was the year and month.

 ## Exploring the Data

 The data set contains the following columns: `date`, `price_all`,  `price_residential`, `price_industrial`, `price_commercial`, and `Total_Renewable_Generation_MWh`.
 It contains data for every month from 2001 through 2023 and contains 276 rows.